Non-steroidal preventer inhalers in brief

 No. Non-steroidal inhalers are not as effective as the steroid based preventer inhalers at reducing inflammation in the airways.
 They are prescribed as a non-steroidal alternative, but may not be the best option for some people.

-Over time non-steroidal inhalers can become unsuitable for some people.
-If you feel like it's not working, or you feel unwell, or your asthma symptoms are worse it's important that you tell your GP or asthma nurse.
+If you feel like your non-steroidal inhaler is not working, or you feel unwell, or your asthma symptoms are worse it's important that you tell your GP or asthma nurse.

 How often do you need to take your non-steroidal inhaler?

-With any asthma preventer medicine it's very important to get into a good routine of taking it regularly as prescribed.
+With any asthma preventer medicine, it's very important to get into a good routine of taking it as prescribed and discussed with your GP or asthma nurse.
 Find out how you can get into good habits taking your preventer inhaler.

 Will you still need other asthma medicines?

 Yes.
 You'll still need a reliever inhaler (usually blue).

 Your non-steroidal inhaler works on the long-term inflammation in the airways so it will improve asthma symptoms.
 But it won't be any good if your symptoms flare up or if you have an asthma attack - that's when you need your reliever inhaler to work quickly to open up your airways.

 Usually non-steroidal inhalers are given to someone for four to six weeks to see how they respond.
 If they're not making any difference to asthma symptoms you'll come off them gradually over a week.